Coronavirus (COVID-19) Resources for Students

 COVID-19 Testing, Care, and Contact Tracing

-BMH will return to campuses to offer flu vaccination clinics in early fall and will provide ongoing telehealth services via an app and a kiosk on the Bluffton campus, Library #227.
-These services are available to all USCB students, who are encouraged to download the BMH Care Anywhere app.
+Our health and wellness partner, Beaufort Memorial Hospital, will provide flu vaccination clinics mid-fall and ongoing telehealth services via an app and a kiosk on the Bluffton campus in Library #227.
+These services are available to all USCB students, who are encouraged to download BMH Care Anywhere .
 Telehealth provides a virtual visit with a healthcare provider.
 Students who require further care will be referred to a local BMH healthcare provider or advised to seek hospitalization if the health concern is potentially serious.
 USCB will have access to Registered Nurse staff and a medical director to support campus health operations and collaborate with DHEC on COVID-19 cases.

 SCDHEC is responsible for the process of contact tracing.
 USCB’s Public Health Response Team has completed contact-tracing training through the Johns Hopkins University and will support SCDHEC to implement contact tracing and additive practices, e.g. verification of student class attendance, seating charts, student ID swipes, and portable swipes at student events.

 Most importantly, students, who are sick or who may be sick, should stay at home (whether residence halls or off-campus housing) until they are well.
 SCDHEC recommends that people, who have been infected with COVID-19, not go out until: a) 10 days have passed since their symptoms began, b) they have no fever (body temperature of 100.4°F or less using an oral thermometer) for 3 days without the use of fever-reducing medicines, and c) their other symptoms have improved.